MELISSA BLOCK, Host:

 POGGIOLI: A panel of doctors says Mladic's ailments are not so serious and he's fit to stand trial.
 This contrasts with the description given by his defense lawyer, Milos Saljic, who says it's a miracle Mladic is alive after two heart attacks and three strokes.

-Mr. DEJAN ANASTASIJEVIC (Political Analyst): So he will be his own chief prosecution witness.
+DEJAN ANASTASIJEVIC: So he will be his own chief prosecution witness.
 It will be extremely difficult for him to prove, in the light of these documents and all the other documents that is in the possession of the tribunal, that he did not have command and control over his forces.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.